 If you do work in other people's homes and use power tools or other electrical equipment in damp conditions, you don't know whether their electrical installation is safe and up to scratch, so it's a good idea to have one of these fitted to your extension cable.

 FAQs About Electricity

-Is it current or volts that kills?
+Is it current or volts that kill?

-The actual current that flows depends on several factors such as nature of the skin (smooth or calloused), whether skin is wet or dry, how sharp electrical contacts are, place on body where contact occurs etc.
+The actual current that flows depends on several factors such as the nature of the skin (smooth or calloused), whether the skin is wet or dry, how sharp electrical contacts are, place on the body where contact occurs, etc.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.